microsoft/FluidFramework/packages/framework/last-edited/README.md

 The update should always be called in response to a remote op because:
 1. It updates its state from the remote op.
-2. It uses a SummarizableObject as storage which must be set in response to a remote op.
+2. It uses a SharedSummaryBlock as storage which must be set in response to a remote op.

 The details returned in getLastEditDetails contain the `clientId` and the `timestamp` of the last edit.